 Where Can I Get a Garter Snake?

-Generally speaking, it’s best to purchase a captive-born baby garter snake, rather than a wild-caught adult.
-Snakes born in captivity are free of parasites and can tolerate being handled because they’re introduced to humans from birth.
-Captive-born babies are mostly available in early spring.
+It’s advisable to get a captive-born baby garter snake, rather than a wild-caught adult.
+Snakes born in captivity are free of parasites and can tolerate being handled better because they’re introduced to humans from birth.

 If you intend to capture a wild garter snake yourself, you should check federal and state laws before doing so because this may not be legal, or you may need a license to do so.
 It’s not recommended.